jtlocsei/pull/README.md

 ## Wildcard

 Just like Datomic's pull API, you can use `'*` to get all attributes of a map.
-You can also turns it off by specific `:no-wildcard true` in the options map.
+You can also turns it off by specific `:no-wildcard? true` in the options map.

 ## vs Datomic's pull API